-We file a consolidated U.S. federal income tax return for Federal Signal Corporation and its eligible domestic subsidiaries.
-Our non-U.S. subsidiaries file income tax returns in their respective local jurisdictions.
-We account for income taxes under the asset and liability method.
+The Company accounts for income taxes under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and tax benefit carryforwards.
 Deferred tax assets and liabilities at the end of each period are determined using enacted tax rates expected to apply to taxable income in the period in which the deferred tax liability or asset is expected to be settled or realized.
 A valuation allowance is established or maintained when, based on currently available information and other factors, it is more likely than not that all or a portion of a deferred tax asset will not be realized.